csuoc/new_company_geospatial_data/README.md

-# Best company, best place
+# This is not a game: finding the best location for a recently founded company

 A recently created a new company in the GAMING industry will have the following scheme:

-20 Designers
+- 20 Designers
-5 UI/UX Engineers
+- 5 UI/UX Engineers
-10 Frontend Developers
+- 10 Frontend Developers
-15 Data Engineers
+- 15 Data Engineers
-5 Backend Developers
+- 5 Backend Developers
-20 Account Managers
+- 20 Account Managers
-1 Maintenance guy that loves basketball
+- 1 Maintenance guy that loves basketball
-10 Executives
+- 10 Executives
-1 CEO/President.
+- 1 CEO/President.

 As a data engineer you have asked all the employees to show their preferences on where to place the new office.
 My goal is to place the new company offices in the best place for the company to grow.